Tetra Ireland

 Corporate Round in 2004

-Magic4 is a developer of messaging software tailored for mass-market mobile phones.
-The company specializes in mobile messaging technology, providing services such as enhanced messaging (EMS), multimedia messaging (MMS), and instant messaging software.
-Through its innovative solutions, Magic4 enables clients to send and receive messages conveniently, capitalizing on the growing mobile communications landscape that presents numerous opportunities for individuals and businesses alike.
+Magic4 is a developer of messaging software focused on enhancing communication for mass-market mobile phones.
+The company specializes in mobile messaging technology, including enhanced messaging, multimedia messaging, and instant messaging solutions.
+By providing these tools, Magic4 enables clients to send and receive messages conveniently, capitalizing on the growing opportunities within mobile communications.
+The company's innovative approach aims to facilitate seamless connectivity, allowing individuals and businesses to reach their full potential in an increasingly interconnected world.

 DiBcom